LCSB-BioCore/PikaParser.jl/README.md

 Pika parsers require frequent indexing of the input, Strings thus need to be converted to character vectors to be usable as parser input.
-(To improve performance, it is adviseable to lex your input into a vector of more complex tokens.)
+(To improve performance, it is advisable to lex your input into a vector of more complex tokens.)

 ```julia